Solved! This Is the Best Way to Clean Hardwood Floors

-A: It’s true, regular cleaning is a must to maintain the rugged beauty of hardwood floors.
-Because different floor finishes have unique care requirements, the best way to clean hardwood floors will depend on the type of finish, rather than the wood species (e.g., cherry, maple, oak)—employ the wrong method or cleaner, you could damage the wood.
+A: It’s true, regular cleaning is a must to maintain hardwood floors.
+Because different floor finishes have unique care requirements, the best way to clean hardwood floors will depend on the type of finish rather than the wood species (e.g., cherry, maple, or oak).
+If you use the wrong method or cleaner, you could damage the wood.

 There are two main types of hardwood floor finishes: surface finishes and penetrating finishes.

-- Surface finishes such as urethane and polyurethane form a protective waterproof barrier on the surface of the floor.
-When liquids come into contact with surface finishes, they pool rather than penetrate the wood—so it’s safe to use water and water-based cleaning products on surface finishes.
+- Surface finishes such as urethane and polyurethane form a protective, waterproof barrier on the surface of the floor.
+When liquids come into contact with surface finishes, they pool rather than penetrate the wood.
+It’s safe to use water and water-based cleaning products on surface finishes.

 Scrape off food stains.

-Remove caked-on food from either a surface or penetrating finish by carefully inserting the tip of a plastic knife under the lower edge of the debris, and then gently slide the knife upwards.
-Rub the scraped spot with a clean cloth slightly dampened with a few drops of water, then make a second pass with a dry cloth to sop up the water.
+Remove caked-on food by carefully inserting the tip of a plastic knife under the lower edge of the debris and then gently sliding the knife upward.
+Rub the scraped spot with a clean cloth slightly dampened with a few drops of water, then make a second pass with a dry cloth to dab up the water.

 Fight oil stains with TSP.